NewsLocal News

 In 2024, the median income for a family of four in San Diego County was $119,500, according to the San Diego Housing Commission.
 The salary required for a mortgage is even higher, at $275,000.
 Meanwhile, the current average rent in San Diego for all bedroom and property types is $3,000 a month.

-Elo-Rivera alleges AI price-fixing software, along with other factors such as limited housing supply and private investment, is artificially inflating the cost of housing, hurting working San Diegans.
+Elo-Rivera alleged AI price-fixing software, along with other factors such as limited housing supply and private investment, is artificially inflating the cost of housing, hurting working San Diegans.

 RealPage has dismissed the claims, saying landlords do not coordinate to set rents higher.

-Elo-Rivera's proposed ordinance does not ban the use of software that publishes reports regarding rental rates or occupancy levels from existing information available to the general public or software used to establish rental rates or income limits in accordance with local, state, or federal affordable housing program guidelines.
+The ordinance does not ban the use of software that publishes reports regarding rental rates or occupancy levels from information available to the general public, or software used to establish rental rates or income limits in accordance with local, state or federal affordable housing program guidelines.

-The San Francisco Board of Supervisors adopted a similar ban in September 2024.
-The Philadelphia City Council adopted a similar ordinance in October 2024.
+The San Francisco Board of Supervisors adopted a similar ban in September 2024 and the Philadelphia City Council did so in October 2024.

 Copyright 2025, City News Service, Inc.